 However, there’s a tradeoff.
 To encourage nesting frames, Figma does not support constraining groups.
 Ultimately, while Figma’s frames are more powerful than Sketch’s artboards, both programs are competitive.

 Sketch and Figma share variants of the same features.
 However, that doesn’t mean that neither app has an edge.

 Figma clearly surpasses Sketch in terms of collaboration.
 Much like Google Docs, Figma allows multiple designers to simultaneously collaborate on a single document.

-Since Figma is a web application, anyone can view a project and leave comments for free by simply clicking a link, regardless of platform.
+Since Figma is a web application, anyone can view a project and leave comments for free by simply clicking a link, regardless of the platform.
 Even if you only have a subscription for a handful of designers, the entire team can collaborate and provide feedback.

 Sketch, on the other hand, does not support live collaboration.
 Only Mac users with Sketch installed on their system can view projects.
 However, Sketch has been making progress ever since it received $20m in Series A funding to add new features.
 In June, Sketch announced “Sketch for Teams”: a public beta designed to improve collaboration.

 So far, it only supports mentions and project organization; however, Sketch promises to add in-browser live editing starting before the end of the year.
 For now, Figma is still the best choice for live collaboration.

 While neither program offers as many vector-drawing options as illustration-focused software like Adobe Illustrator, both have plenty of powerful tools for designing elements.
 Both Sketch and Figma provide shape tools, boolean operations, and a free form vector tool.
 Between these features, either program can handle the vast majority of design challenges.